unicef/publicgoods-toolkit/procurement.md

 options in the marketplace.
 There is a growing number of experienced vendors capable of delivering world-class software who don't require exclusive legal rights to exploit the codebase at the end of the contract.
-Open source is competitive, and is driving wholly proprietary approaches out of the market.
+Open source is competitive and is driving wholly proprietary approaches out of the market.

 There are three classes of software delivered in a typical procurement